-There’s a general consensus about dark leafy greens: they’re good for your health.
+There’s a consensus about dark leafy greens: they’re good for your health.
 Back in the day, you might have been influenced by Popeye to down that spinach to get big and strong.
 Now, kale is all the rage.
 This trendy veggie has even been deemed the “queen of the greens.”
 But, between one leaf and another, what makes spinach and kale so nutritious?
 Let’s check out and compare the nutrients of these super veggies.

-Kale, also known as borecole, is part of the Brassica family that includes cruciferous vegetables such as cabbage, collards, broccoli, and brussel sprouts.
-However, its curly dark leaves stand out among other vegetables for its high concentrations of antioxidant, anti-inflammatory, and anti-cancer nutrients.
+Kale, also known as borecole, is part of the Brassica family that includes cruciferous vegetables such as cabbage, collards, broccoli, and Brussel sprouts.
+However, its curly dark leaves stand out among other vegetables for their high concentrations of antioxidant, anti-inflammatory, and anti-cancer nutrients.
 Specifically, kale contains a high concentration of two types of antioxidants, carotenoids, and flavonoids.
 The carotenoids present are mostly lutein and beta-carotene while over 45 different flavonoids have been identified in kale!
 The carotenoid and flavonoids are useful in protecting the body from oxidative stress and health problems related to oxidative stress.
 A few examples of these health problems are cataracts, atherosclerosis, and chronic obstructive pulmonary disease.
 One way to keep in good health?—easy, add some kale to your dinner plate.

 There have even been studies describing kale as having the ability to lower the risk for five different types of cancer such as bladder, breast, colon, ovary, and prostate cancers.
-What makes kale such a health powerhouse in the realm of anti-cancer benefits is the accumulation of glucosinolates, an organic compound, which are broken down into smaller compounds called isothiocyanates.
+What makes kale such a health powerhouse in the realm of anti-cancer benefits is the accumulation of glucosinolates, an organic compound, which is broken down into smaller compounds called isothiocyanates.
 It is these smaller compounds that can restrain the activity of carcinogenic cells as well as stimulate the body’s detoxification system, further helping to prevent cancer.

 Additionally, kale has been recognized for its great health benefits and nutrient-dense properties by the Aggregate Nutrient Density Index (ANDI).
 This score shows the nutrient density of a food on a scale from 1 to 1000 based on its content of micronutrients, vitamins, minerals, phytochemicals, and antioxidant capacities.
 A cup of boiled kale has a score of 1000!
 Although raw kale has many health benefits, cooking or steaming kale can give it an extra boost.
 Take a look at all the nutrients found in a cup of cooked kale below.